pau1m/nifty-notary/README.md

 How It Works
 ============

-Users may post a file or a sha-256 or sha3-256 hash.
+Users may post an arbitrary base64 encoded file or 32 byte hex encoded digest.

 Uses Gas Station Network to forward transactions.
 Thus, users account holders may participate with out owning any eth.